Ligonier Valley Middle School » Course Descriptions for Learning

 1. Algebra Readiness

-*Learners take the Algebra Keystone Exam upon completion of the Algebra 1 course (completion of the Algebra progression).
+*Students take the Algebra Keystone Exam upon completion of the Algebra 1 course (completion of the Algebra progression).

-Social Studies - In order to promote civic competence, learners participate in an integrated approach to social studies.
+Social Studies - In order to promote civic competence, students participate in an integrated approach to social studies.
 The strands in the social studies progression include economic interdependence, historical analysis, how government works, international relationships, documents of government, rights and responsibility of citizenship, themes of geography, United States history, Pennsylvania history, and world history.

-Health and Physical Education - Learners examine how healthy living improves the quality of life.
+Health and Physical Education - Students examine how healthy living improves the quality of life.
 The health and physical education targets are aligned to state and national standards.
 Instead of the traditional game approach to physical education, the strand concentrates on personal fitness.
 Physical education at LVMS includes learning about how our movements affect other connections in our body, using our body movements to make connections to other content areas, making healthy choices, teamwork and structured socialization, and learning about ways to take physical activity and healthy choices outside of the middle school walls with gardening, exploring, and community service.
-In the health strand, learners investigate body systems, growth and development, personal safety, and emergency procedures, and disease prevention.
+In the health strand, students investigate body systems, growth and development, personal safety, and emergency procedures, and disease prevention.

 Some options for seminars are as follows: